 - Estate and manorial documents

-They also have records of businesses, hospitals, local organizations and individuals as well as an extensive local studies reference collection.
+They also have records of businesses, local organisations and individuals as well as an extensive local studies reference collection.
 You can check availability of documents in their online catalogue.

 Documents can be ordered in advance so they are ready when you visit.
-To look at certain archives or rare material, including electoral registers, photographs, pamphlets, and some newspapers, you will need a Shropshire Archives Reader’s Ticket.
-This is free but you have to go along with suitable ID and two passport-style photos to get a ticket or register online.
+To look at original archives or rare material, including electoral registers, photographs, pamphlets, and some newspapers, you will need a Shropshire Archives Reader’s Ticket.
+This is free but you have to go along with suitable ID and two passport-style photos to get a ticket or register online in advance.

-Community History Centre, Wellington Library: Telford & Wrekin Council, Customer & People Services, Wellington Civic Centre, Larkin Way, Telford, TF1 1LX.
+Community History Centre, Wellington Library: Telford & Wrekin Council, Customer & People Services, Wellington Civic Centre & Leisure, Larkin Way, Telford, TF1 1LX.

 Telephone: 01952 382990